Introduction to a proposed book

 Added note Nov.
 '05

-It includes conjectures that have often been precursors of further exploration,
+includes conjectures that have often been precursors of further exploration, measurement

-measurement and analysis.
-But it is always and evermore a study of what effects
+and analysis.
+But it is always and evermore a study of what effects grow from specific

-description of my speculations to the end of this essay.
+have moved description of my speculations to the end of this web page.

 Through our reception of energy we see this unending turmoil as a variety of